 Added by Michael Pritchard on October 19, 2013 at 16:00 —

 Corfield Cameras: A History and Collectors' Guide is a new publication by John E Lewis being launched today at Ballymoney Town Hall, Northern Ireland.
-In the 1950s when most British camera manufacturers seemed content to produce outdated designs or very expensive models, K G Corfield Ltd bucked the trend.… Continue
+In the 1950s when most British camera manufacturers seemed content to produce outdated designs or very expensive models, K G Corfield Ltd bucked the trend.
+Their… Continue

 Added by Michael Pritchard on October 19, 2013 at 9:30 —